 Kawasaki disease is a small to medium vessel vasculitis predominantly affecting young children.
 It can affect any body organ but there is a predilection for the coronary vessels.

-- fever that doesn't respond to antibiotics
+- fever that is refractory to antibiotics

 - general malaise and irritability